 In large bowl, whisk egg until smooth.
 Add garlic, potatoes, 1/4 cup flour, cheese and chives.
 Stir with fork until well combined.
 Transfer to refrigerator and chill 20 minutes.

-Preheat oven to 200 degrees F. Place remaining 1/4 cup flour on small plate.
+Place remaining 1/4 cup flour on small plate.
 Divide potato mixture into 8 portions.
 Using lightly floured hands, shape each portion into a cake about 3 inches across and 1/2-inch thick (it's easiest to form mixture into a ball first and then flatten into a cake).
-Lightly dredge both sides of each cake in flour on small plate.
+Lightly dredge both sides of each cake in flour.

-Heat 1-1/2 tablespoons oil in large nonstick skillet over medium heat.
-Transfer 4 cakes to skillet and cook 6 to 8 minutes or until golden brown and warmed through, flipping once halfway through cooking.
-Transfer cakes to rimmed baking pan and keep warm in oven, while repeating process with remaining oil and cakes, wiping out pan in between batches.
-You can also use a large griddle to cook all 8 cakes at once.
+Heat oil on large nonstick griddle over medium heat.
+Transfer cakes to griddle and cook 6 to 8 minutes or until golden brown and warmed through, flipping once halfway through cooking.
+Sprinkle with salt immediately after griddling.
+If you don't have a griddle, you can brown the cakes in batches in a large nonstick skillet.
+Before starting, preheat oven to 200 degrees F, then transfer cooked cakes to rimmed baking pan in oven to keep warm while repeating cooking process with remaining cakes, wiping out pan in between batches.

-Serve cakes warm, garnished with sour cream and additional chives.
+Serve cakes warm, garnished with sour cream and additional chives, if desired.

 Notes

-The potato cake recipe above calls for adding 1/4 cup of flour to the mashed potato mixture.
+The potato cake recipe below calls for adding 1/4 cup of flour to the mashed potato mixture (plus another 1/4 cup for dredging the cakes before griddling them).
 This helps bind the mixture together and form the mixture into patties.
 However, depending on the consistency of the leftover mashed potatoes you are starting with, you may need a little more or less flour!

 If your leftover mashed potatoes are on the thinner side (maybe you made them with lots of cream and butter, yum!), you may need a bit more flour.
-Start with 1/4 cup, and if the mixture is still too thin to form into pancakes (you’re looking for a shaggy consistency sort of like cookie dough), try adding additional flour 1 tablespoon at a time until you achieve the right consistency to form the mixture into patties that will hold together.
+Start with 1/4 cup, and if the mixture is still too thin to form into pancakes (you're looking for a shaggy consistency sort of like cookie dough), try adding additional flour 1 tablespoon at a time until you achieve the right consistency for these leftover mashed potato cakes.

 This website provides estimated nutrition information as a courtesy only.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.